 Medicinal hydrolysed gelatine is an important material widely used in the production of pharmaceutical products.
 It is made from the skins, bones, tendons, and ligaments of animals such as pigs and cattle, which undergo strict quarantine and complex physical and chemical treatments.
 It has a series of properties, including gelling, water retention, adhesion, and solubility.
 The following is a detailed introduction to medicinal hydrolysed gelatine.

-To ensure the quality and safety of medicinal hydrolysed gelatine, there are strict requirements for its raw materials:
+To ensure the quality and safety of medicinal hydrolysed gelatine powder, there are strict requirements for its raw materials:

 Medicinal hydrolysed gelatine is the main raw material for capsules, gel balls, microcapsules, plasma substitutes, and sponges.
 It is also commonly used as an excipient in other forms like suppositories, tablets, and sustained-release formulations, which are commonly used in traditional Chinese medicine formulations.
 Gelatin is used in various ways in the pharmaceutical field: directly, like in the production of cod liver oil, and indirectly, like in hard capsules where gelatin is used as a packaging material.